 Separately identify the proportion of expenditure incurred (actual and forecast) within the current submission that is associated with the delivery of outputs in RIIO-T2 with no associated allowance.
 Note that a further requirement is placed on NGET to identify the proportion of expenditure (actual and forecast) and forecast allowance related to the delivery of outputs in “T1+2” timescales.

 A list of drivers that will inform the strategic performance explanation is set out below (more detail is set out in the narrative template).
+Each licensee must use reasonable endeavours to provide a commentary for each of the categories below (including separation of external and circumstantial factors).
+Where this is deemed to be impractical then the licensee must provide the rationale for this decision and an explanation of the categorisation applied.

 A: Efficiency: Associated with projects that deliver outputs exactly as per with the original ‘baseline’ assumptions at a different cost (or where there have been substitutions the delivery involves like-for-like replacements).